 Water quality and resources at risk from fracking, says Environment Agency new report.
 DrillOrDrop report

 First “lorry surfing” protest at Tinker Lane.
-Opponents of shale gas drilling by IGas at Tinker Lane in north Nottinghamshire report a protester has climbed on top of a lorry for the first time at the site.
+Opponents of shale gas drilling by IGas at Tinker Lane in north Nottinghamshire report a protester climbed on top of a lorry for the first time at the site.
 The protest started at 8.45am and continued for about eight hours.
 Lincolnshire Live

 Musical Monday protest outside gates to Third Energy’s Kirby Misperton fracking site in North Yorkshire.
 Video by Leigh Coghill.